 are encouraged to partially automate the build.
 Instructions have

-been given that utilize the sudo
+been given that utilize the BLFS sudo

 package.
-It is recommended that you use the :NOPASSWD
+It is recommended that you use the :NOPASSWD configuration option for the

 user that will be building the xorg packages.
 There are other